 According to data published by the Centers for Disease Control and Prevention, at least 1.7 million TBIs occur each year either as isolated injuries or combination with other injuries.
 Knowing the most common causes of traumatic brain injury is a good way to reduce the risk of sustaining one.
 TBIs occur when a bump, blow, or jolt to the head causes a disruption in normal brain function.
 Minor concussions are probably the most common form of TBI, and often resolve on their own without any treatment.
 On the other hand, more serious TBIs can result in a person requiring ongoing medical attention and having difficulty performing everyday tasks.
 The most common causes of traumatic brain injuries include:

-1. Falls – Falls are the leading cause of TBIs, accounting for 35.2% of all TBIs each year.
+1. Slip and Falls – Falls are the leading cause of TBIs, accounting for 35.2% of all TBIs each year.

 2. Motor Vehicle Accidents – Accidents involving motor vehicles cause 17.3 % of all TBIs.
 TBIs sustained in these accidents also account for the highest percentage of TBI-related fatalities.

 3. Struck by or against events – Events in which a person is struck by or against a foreign object account for 16.5% of all TBIs

 4. Assaults – 10% of TBIs are caused by assaults

 5. Other/Unknown – 21% of all TBIs are occurring for other or unknown reasons

 TBIs can result in serious medical expenses, lost wages, loss of quality of life, and pain and suffering.
 These and other damages may be compensable through an Indiana personal injury lawsuit.
 Contact Merry Fountain, an experienced personal injury attorney, if you who believe that you may have a claim as soon as possible.
 In addition, make sure to undergo a complete medical evaluation in order to make sure that your injuries are properly diagnosed and documented.